Skip to Main Content

 Mandan Pharmacy

-• Work with providers to develop care plans for anticoagulation patients
+• Work with providers to modify plans for surgical procedures

 • Identify patients that would benefit from programs such as medication packaging or Med-Sync